Carlos Slim: Early life

 At the age of 11, Slim invested in a government savings bond, which taught him about the concept of compound interest.
-He eventually saved every financial and business transaction he made into a personal ledger book, which he still keeps.
-At the age of 12, he made his first stock purchase, by buying shares of a Mexican bank.
+Adhering to his father's emphasis on the importance of keeping accurate financial records, he eventually saved every financial and business transaction he ever made into a personal ledger book, which he still keeps to this day.
+At the age of 12, he made his first stock investment, by buying shares outright of a Mexican bank.
 By the age of 15, Slim had become a shareholder in Mexico's largest bank.
 At the age of 17, he earned 200 pesos a week working for his father's company.
 He went on to study civil engineering at the National Autonomous University of Mexico, where he also concurrently taught algebra and linear programming.

-Though Slim was a civil engineering major, he displayed an interest in economics.
-He took economics courses in Chile when he completed his engineering degree.
-Graduating as a civil engineering major, Slim has stated that his mathematical ability and his background of linear programming was a key factor in helping him gain an edge in the business world, especially when analyzing the financial statements of prospective companies when making business decisions and potential investment acquisitions.
+Though Slim was a civil engineering major, he also displayed an interest in economics.
+Broadening his academic interests outside his traditional area of study beyond civil engineering, he took economics courses in Chile when he completed his engineering degree.
+Graduating as a civil engineering major, Slim has stated that his mathematical ability and his background of linear programming was a key factor in helping him gain a competitive edge in the business world, especially when analyzing the financial statements of prospective companies while making his business decisions as well as evaluating potential investment acquisitions and stock purchases.

-Business career
+Career

 1960s

-After graduating from university in 1961, Slim began his business career by starting off as a stock trader in Mexico, often working 14-hour days.
-In 1965, profits from Slim's private businessses and investments reached US$400,000, enabling him to start the stock brokerage house Inversora Bursátil.
+After graduating from university in 1961, Slim launched his business career by starting off as a stock trader in Mexico, often working 14-hour days to make a name for himself in the Mexican business world.
+In 1965, profits from Slim's private business and investment ventures reached US$400,000, enabling him to start the stock brokerage house Inversora Bursátil.
 He also began laying the financial groundwork for his eventual conglomerate, Grupo Carso.
 In 1965, he also acquired Jarritos del Sur, a Mexican bottling and soft drink company.
-In 1966, worth US$40 million, he established Inmuebles Carso, a real estate agency and holding company.
+In 1966, worth US$40 million, he established Inmuebles Carso, a Mexican real estate agency and holding company.